datastax/cpp-driver/topics/configuration/README.md

                                                 min_measured);
 ```

-### Whitelist Routing
+### Whitelist Filtering

-This routing policy ensures that only hosts from the provided whitelist will
+This policy ensures that only hosts from the provided whitelist filter will
 ever be used.
 Any host that is not contained within the whitelist will be
 considered ignored and a connection will not be established.
 It can be used in
 conjunction with other load balancing and routing policies.